lu-fragoso/R-M/README.md

 # R-M
-Splicação que irá consumir a API do Rick and Morty
+Aplicação que irá consumir a API do Rick and Morty